Prospect Theory Based Crowdsourcing for Classification in the Presence of Spammers: Classification via crowdsourcing with a Reject Option

 After the $N$-bit words regarding an object from all the workers are collected by the FC, the object needs to be classified to a class $d_j\in D$, $j=1,\dots,M$, where $D$ is the set of all the object classes and $d_j$ is the $j$th class.
 From the $N$-bit word ${\bf a}_w(i)$ submitted by the $w^{\mbox{th}}$ worker, one can infer the classification decision of the $w^{\mbox{th}}$ worker namely the subset of classes $D_w$\footnote{If all the responses from the $w^{\mbox{th}}$ worker are definitive, $D_w$ is a singleton.
 Otherwise, $D_w$ contains multiple classes.} to which the object belongs to.
 At the FC, each class $d_j$ inside $D_w$ increments its candidate score by the weight assigned to the $w^{\mbox{th}}$ worker $W_w$.
 After incorporating the responses from all the $W$ workers, the FC determines the class with the highest overall candidate score to be the final classification result: where $I_{{D_w}}\left\langle {{d_j}} \right\rangle=1$ if $d_j\in D_w$ and $I_{{D_w}}\left\langle {{d_j}} \right\rangle=0$ otherwise.
 The objective is to find the appropriate weight assignment $W_w$ for every worker in the crowd, so that the best classification performance can be achieved.
 One approach is to split the $M$-ary classification task into $N$ binary hypothesis testing problems, each of which determines a bit in the $N$-bit word.
 For each hypothesis testing problem, the Chair-Varshney rule gives the optimal weight as $W_w={\log \frac{{{r _{w,i}}}}{{1 - {r _{w,i}}}}}$ \cite{ChairV1986}.
 However, this requires the prior knowledge regarding $r_{w,i}$ for every worker, which is not available in practice.
 One may also look into the minimization of the misclassification probability, for which a closed-form expression for $W_w$ cannot be derived due to the lack of prior knowledge of $p_{w,i}$ and $r_{w,i}$.

-We developed a weight assignment scheme \cite{li2016multi}, by maximizing the candidate score assigned to the correct class ${E_C}\left[ {{\mathbb{W}}} \right]$, while maintaining the sum of candidate scores assigned to all the classes, ${E_O}\left[ {{\mathbb{W}}} \right]$, to be a constant $K$.
+We developed a weight assignment scheme to optimize the crowd workers' weights \cite{li2016multi}: where ${E_C}\left[ {{\mathbb{W}}} \right]$ denotes the crowd's average weight contribution to the correct class and ${E_O}\left[ {{\mathbb{W}}} \right]$ denotes the average weight contribution to all possible classes.
+We set $K$ to be a constant so that the portion of weight contribution to the correct class is maximized while the weight contribution to all the classes remains fixed.
 By assuming that there are no spammers in the crowd, we showed that the weight assigned to the $w^{\mbox{th}}$ worker is $W_w=\mu^{-n}$, where $n$ represents the number of definitive answers the worker submits in total.
 This method significantly outperforms the conventional majority voting approach.

 In this following sections, we investigate the impact of spammers on system performance.
 Based on the payment mechanism that encourages the workers to skip the questions about which they are not sure, we characterize the behavior of both honest workers and spammers in realistic environments where they are subject to cognitive biases while decision making.
 With this information, we estimate the number of spammers in the crowd and design the weight assignment strategy for every worker to ameliorate the impacts of the spammers and maximize the system performance.